Get in touch

 I grew up in Kent, educated at Maidstone Grammar School, from

-where I won a scholarship to Christ’s College, Cambridge.
-I graduated with a first
+where I won a scholarship to Christ’s College, Cambridge to read

-in 1981, staying on to work on a PhD on Tennyson and 19th century lyric
+staying on to work on a PhD on Tennyson and 19th century lyric

 poetry.
 Realising I didn’t really want to be an academic I blagged my

 way into a job using my writing skills.

-I worked in London agencies for eight years, then turned freelance in
+I worked in London agencies for eight years, then turned freelance

-working life with attention to those children’s needs
+demanding working life with attention to those children’s needs

 (and I wanted to see them growing up).

 We moved from London to the south east coast in 1994.
-It was easy for
+It was easy

-on.
+grown, and moved on.
 I love the proximity of the sea, and enjoy

 communities, as a musician, and a writer.

-Professionally I’ve reached a point where I’d prefer to do work that I care
+Professionally I’ve reached a point where I’d prefer to do work that I

-want to build on two particular associations.
+proud, but I want to build on two particular associations.

 The first is the Institute of Internal Communication, which I helped to

 bring into being.
-My work has always required moving between internal
+My work has always required moving between

-require thinking about the context in which your
+sense that both require thinking about the context in which your

 audiences will hear what you have to say, but then the least

 granted in marketing communication.

-On the other hand changing channels, and particularly the development
+On the other hand changing channels, and particularly the

-communicators have things to teach the
+mean that internal communicators have things to teach the

 marketing world.
 What’s clear is that we don’t have business as

 work.
-I always felt the IoIC could and should be
+I always felt the IoIC could and should be playing a leading

-forward ideas about what’s possible
+ideas about what’s possible

 I think because of my work with the IoIC I was invited to become a